litebird/litebird_sim/docs/source/scanning.rst

 containing the ``N`` quaternions that transform from the Ecliptic reference frame to the detector's.
-Thus, this method can be used to estimate how far from the main beam axis a celestial object is, and its orientation with the polarization axis.
+Thus, this method can be used to estimate how far from the main beam axis a celestial object is, and its orientation with respect to the orientation of the detector.

 Here we show a simple example; the first part is identical to the examples shown above (using the same scanning strategy as CORE's), but